hagix9/hagistack/ubuntu12.04/README.md

 # Versions

-The hagistack master branch generally points to Folsom versions of OpenStack components.
+The hagistack master branch generally points to Folsom and Grizzly versions of OpenStack components.

 # Install Openstack